CATIA Systems Architecture

 - Accurately capture dynamic specifications of the system and support hybrid simulation

 Execute the dynamic behavior of global and complex systems virtually.An overall simulation is run by integrating all of the equations of the different sub-systems of the global system.
 This applies to both the Functional and Logical models.
 A powerful symbolic reduction of equation sets brings significant performance gains to simulate the most complex systems.

 Benefit from a fully traceable RFLP model with native PLM integration.Links between the requirements, functional breakdown, and logical models are easy to define, retrieve, and reuse.
-This traceability increases quality through consistency as well as increases productivity, making it possible for any collaborator to benefit from the shared system modelization.
+Requirements and matching functions can be displayed in the same view, and requirements can be modified directly from CATIA.
+This traceability increases quality through consistency as well as it increases productivity, making it possible for any collaborator to benefit from the shared system modeling.

 Use the integrated analysis tools that allow you to perform IO monitoring, plot, and debug.When the execution of a functional or logical model is started, the user can control the execution (pause, step forward, continue and stop), monitor the current state of the model by accessing the values of inputs and outputs, and plot curves from the states of the model.

 Benefit from 3D "See What You Mean" animation.Associate 3D shapes to the Logical model, and animate them during the execution.
 This animation makes the system behavior easy to understand and allows you to anticipate failures due to collisions for instance.